-Students should not arrive earlier than 30 minutes (Morning supervision begins at 7:50 am) before school starts.
+Students should not arrive earlier than 7:30 AM.
+There is no morning supervision for your child before 7:30 AM.
 All students should go home directly at the end of the day unless participating in a school activity, and they are under the direction of their teacher, coach or other school personnel.
-If you are providing transportation for your child after school, please pick up your child no later than 2:40 pm in grades K-3, and no later than 2:40 p.m. in grades 4-8.
+If you are providing transportation for your child after school, please pick up your child no later than 20 minutes after dismissal time.
 Please be advised that there is no after school supervision.

-FOGGY DAY SCHEDULE
+INCLEMENT WEATHER & "FOGGY DAY" SCHEDULE

-ON foggy days, parents and students are encouraged to watch Channel 18, listen to radio stations KMJ and KJUG, or call the school at 582-2843, ext 5, to hear a message regarding the foggy day bus schedule.
-Because some areas are clear of fog while other areas are foggy, for safety's sake, please delay bringing your child to school if heavy fog persists in your area; even if the school did not call a foggy day.
+On foggy days, parents and students are encouraged to watch Channel 18, listen to radio stations KMJ or KJUG, or call the school at 582-2843, ext 503, to hear a message regarding the foggy day bus schedule.
+Some areas are clear of fog while other areas are foggy, for safety's sake, please delay bringing your child to school if heavy fog persists in your area; even if the school did not call a foggy day.